Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/string/string.rst

 String
 ======

-String - this is the most widely used attribute type.
+String is the most widely used attribute type.
 This attribute allows to set an arbitrary text data as value and display it in the context of the page.